A gorgeous one layer chocolate buttermilk cake with real chocolate frosting.

 - 1 teaspoon vanilla extract

-- 1–2 tablespoons full fat or whole milk
+- 1–2 tablespoons full fat or whole milk, room temperature

-- Place in the oven for 45-50 minutes or until a skewer inserted in the middle comes out clean.
-Leave on a wire rack to cool completely.
+- Bake cake for 45-50 minutes or until a skewer inserted in the middle comes out clean.
+Leave cake to cool for 10 minutes before carefully removing from pan and transferring to a wire rack to cool completely.

 - Add half the sugar and one tablespoon of milk and beat until combined.
 Add the remaining sugar and beat until smooth.